tagus/crypt/README.md

 and storing the password in plaintext in your pc is a major point of failure.

 Crypt will use a SHA256 hash as the key to unlock the `.cryptfile`.
-The hash will be computed from a password provided that the user provides.
+The hash will be computed from a password that the user provides.

 ## Commands
 1. `ls` prints the name of all stored credentials
 1. `add` enables the user to add a credential to the `.cryptfile`
 3. `show` prints the fields of the specified *service*
 4. `pwd` copies the password for the specified *service* to the clipboard
+5. `edit` enables the user to edit an existing credential

 ## Structure
 Each credential is stored is a `Credential` struct that has the following structure.